Carl Rydquist: Other appearances

+In 2010, Rydquist won Southern California's Redline Time Attack Championship by 4 victories and 3 podium finishes piloting City Tire Online's Nissan 350Z.

+In 2011, Rydquist set two new lap records and won two classes of the 2011 Super Lap Battle finals racing Santa Ana-based Berk Technology's BMW 135i.
+In the same car, he also won the 2011 Eurotuner GP road course shootout.

 Personal life

-Carl Rydquist grew up in the suburbs of Gothenburg on the Swedish West Coast.
+Rydquist grew up in the suburbs of Gothenburg on the Swedish West Coast.
 He earned a Master's degree in Mechanical Engineering from Chalmers University of Technology.
 Rydquist has been working as an OEM test engineer and test driver for many car companies and holds a Nürburgring Industry Pool driver permit.

-Carl currently resides in California and enjoys sports such as running in his free time.
+He resides in California.